fortran-lang/stdlib/doc/specs/stdlib_str2num.md

 ```

 ## Note
-The accuracy of the conversion is implementation dependent; it is recommend that implementers guarantee precision down to the last 3 bits.
+The accuracy of the conversion is implementation dependent; it is recommended that implementers guarantee precision down to the last 3 bits.

 **The current implementation has been tested to provide for** :